 The simplest answer is that if the spot left after a breakout is a different texture than the rest of your skin, such as a pockmark or pitted scar, then it’s an actual acne scar.
 If it’s a dark spot (pink, red, or brown) without a change in texture, then this is a post-acne mark.

 On the other hand, acne scars are permanent texture changes caused by inflammation and the damage of collagen affecting your skin’s support structure.
 Acne scars may be raised, but they are more commonly indented or recessed scars that appear as ice pick scars, boxcar scars, or rolling scars.
 They don’t disappear with lightening or brightening skincare products or those with retinol and require either fillers or more intense treatment.
-They do, however, still need SPF to protect scars from UV rays and prevent further discoloration.
-A sunscreen specially made for the sensitive skin of scars, like ScarScreen by Dermaflage, should be used every day, even when it’s cloudy.
-Find more details on the importance of a sunscreen that won’t risk further breakouts at https://dermaflage.com/shop/scar-sunscreen/
+They do, however, still need SPF to protect scars from UV rays and prevent further discolouration.
+A mineral foundation with SPF specially made for the sensitive skin of scars, like Made in the Shade by Dermaflage, should be used every day, even when it’s cloudy.
+Find more details on the importance of a sunscreen that won’t risk further breakouts at https://dermaflage.com.au/shop/foundation-with-spf/

 Treatments for Acne Marks and Acne Scars